Kuku Sabzi (Persian Herb Frittata)

 Step 1: Prepare the Herbs

-Wash and dry all herbs thoroughly to remove any dirt or moisture.
-Finely chop parsley, cilantro, dill, and leeks (only keep the leaves and tender stems).
+Wash and dry all herbs thoroughly to remove any dirt.
+Finely chop the parsley, cilantro, dill, and leeks (only keep the leaves and tender stems).
 Place them in a large mixing bowl.

 Step 2: Mix the Batter

-Crack the eggs into a large bowl with the herbs.
-Add turmeric, salt, and black pepper.
+Crack the eggs into the bowl with the herbs.
+Season with the turmeric, salt, and black pepper and add the flour.
 Mix well until the egg mixture is cohesive.
 Fold in walnuts and barberries if desired.

 Step 3: Cook the Kuku